joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/06/24/us/politics/trump-us-attorney-hilton-california-governor.html

 **Venezuela Live Updates: 2 Major Earthquakes Hit Country’s Center**\
-`The earthquakes were a magnitude 7.2 and 7.5, according to the U.S.G.S.
-People in the stricken area said that buildings shook and electricity was knocked out, including in the capital, Caracas.`\
+`The earthquakes were a magnitude 7.2 and 7.5, according to a U.S. monitoring agency.
+People in the stricken area said that buildings collapsed and electricity was knocked out, including in the capital, Caracas.`\
 https://www.nytimes.com/live/2026/06/24/world/venezuela-earthquake

 **Esto es lo que hay que saber**\